AugurSystems/JSON-RPC/README.md

 This library should be backward compatible with any projects that used the JSON.org reference implementation.</p>

 ## Comment Syntax
 My implementation of comments is limited to "a '#' at column zero" in order to minimally change the reference implementation's parsing code.
 Note that comments are ignored (not preserved) while parsing JSON, so if you later call <code>JSONObject.toString()</code>, there will be no comments.
+Note that comments are not part of the official JSON specification, so you'll just have to ignore any corresponding syntax errors flagged by your JSON file editor.

 ## Build
 The ANT build script offers two sub-build targets.
 The "build-core" target creates "json.jar" comprised of just the JSON and JSON-RPC classes.
 That's all you need for most JSON work.